ewenme/site/content/posts/2022-11-08-deathloop/index.md

 ---
-title: 'deathloop'
+title: 'on deathloop'
-description: "my thoughts about Arkane Studios' Deathloop"
+description:
+  "a short meditation on how Arkane Studios' Deathloop isn't quite hitting."
 date: 2022-11-08
 draft: false
 tags: ['video-games']